iamankushsingh/Practice_miniProjects/README.md

 # CODSOFT
 CodSoft Webdevelopment Internship | Level 1 Task |
-Task 1: Portfolio website
+Task 1: Portfolio website.
         Tools Used: HTML/CSS

 Task 2: Landing Page.
        In this task, I have created landing page for a WeatherApp website.
        Tools Used: HTML/CSS/JS

-Task 3: Calculator
+Task 3: Calculator.
         Tools Used: HTML/CSS/JS